sladericewatkins/onecms7/README.md

 For documentation regarding how dependencies are upgraded within OneCMS/this repository, see [the documentation](https://www.sladewatkins.com/docs/website/updating-onecms-dependencies/).

 ### Version support
-The two most recent point releases of OneCMS are maintained, with the oldest supported release getting vital security updates **only**.
+The two most recent point releases of OneCMS are supported and maintained, with the oldest supported release getting vital security updates **only**.

-Currently maintained releases:
+Currently supported/maintained releases:
 - [7.2.y (current)](https://github.com/sladewatkins/onecms7/tree/master)
 - [7.1.y](https://github.com/sladewatkins/onecms7/tree/version-7.1.y)

 Versions prior to the above are End-Of-Life and are no longer supported.
+OneCMS 7.2 will lose support in April 2023, following the release of OneCMS 8.1.

 ### Mirrors
 I mirror this repository on both [GitHub](https://github.com/sladewatkins/onecms7) and [Gitlab](https://gitlab.com/sladewatkins/onecms7).
 Both repositories the same codebase, refs, and other information as one another.